retry51776/notes/psychlogy/README.md

 None Default Knowledge `requires training`
 > **Skills** are learned [**Actions**](#action); `aka copy answer for problem`
 > > Procedural Memory.
 Most people able obtain.

->
-> [**Principals**](#principal) are patterns across many skills; `aka workflow/rule of how to make answer`
+> [**Principals**](#principal) are workflows develop from [**patterns**](#pattern) & value; `aka workflow of how to make answer`
 > > Principal won't have conflict w other principals `under some premises`.
 >
 > > Principal is guide for action.
 >
+> > Principal is refined personal value;
+>
-> [**Frameworks**](#framework) are collection of principals. `aka understanding of problems`
+> [**Frameworks**](#framework) are collection of principals. `aka understanding of relationship between answer & problems`
 > > A good framework should able steelman argue `or explain` for every subject's action `aka people's POV`;
 >
 > > Framework most likely in 2 types: Top-down VS Bottom-Up
 >
 > > IMO: Most things in life can fit into small number of [frameworks](./framework.md)
 >
-> > Understanding Framework will change personal value like distribution able calculate median point;
+> > Framework will change personal value like distribution able calculate median point;

-# Principal
+# Pattern
-- Focus proportional to YOUR ability to change it.
-- Don't trust, verify.
-- Seek satisfaction, not happiness.
+`Recognized patterns, aka assumptions I made by default.`

 - All knowledge build on top assumptions, aware assumption can be invalidated.

 - Everything has its mechanic.
 > Understand **mechanic** by either collect statistics, or by logic;

-- Past can't change; Only reflect if you intended change yourself for future.

 - There is no solution, only tradeoff.
 > Everything cost something.

-- Great power comes great responsibility. `spider-man`
+- Great power comes great responsibility. `from spider-man`
 > IMO: Most people problem is they want power `money, position` without responsibility;
 >
 > Parenting should base on equal respect; Make kid understand more choices comes with more responsibility.

-- Establish goal & rule in advanced, and transparent environment.
+- Most things have recursive property.
+> Ex: Wealth, Knowledge, Ability, Social Skill

+- We reverted to reptilian brain in time of conflict.
+> Hack around by delay response. `aka cool off period`

+- Heard < Seen < Used < Understand < Improve < Trust yourself < Others trust you
+> or knowing < remembering < understanding < communicating

+- Intelligence is equilibrium of supply `often too much focus` and demand`often overlook`.

+- Decision fatigue
+> The reason for Brand, Company, Representative; If we solved/expand this humanity BOTTLENECK`reliance on computer?`, we will make great improvement.

+- When leader w strong ego, their ability is ceiling of their team.

+- Repetition training is most effective way to change.

-# Recognize Pattern
+# Principal
+`Principal is workflow includes personal bias. aka heuristics.`
 - Transparency accelerate learning process.
 > The very reason I write this repo.

+- Focus proportional to YOUR ability to change it.
+- Don't trust, verify.
+- Seek satisfaction, not happiness.
-- Most people happy when they have new ability.
+> Most people happy when they have new ability.
+>
 > That's why kid way happier than adult, kid unlock new ability more frequents than adult.

+- Better workflow is more valuable than correct answer.
+> Most parent mistakes root from parent value correct behavior OVER child's psychology workflow.
+>
+> Don't go for perfect answer.
+Rather focus on constance improvement of existing workflow.

+- Past can't change; Only reflect if you intended change yourself for future.
+> Change your path is easier than change what your desire.

 - Pain + Reflection = Progress
-> Mistake indices there is a problem; It's up to player which 1 out of 4 ways to handle it.
+> Mistake indices there is a problem; It's up to player which 1 out of 4 [actions](#action) to handle it.
 >> If you choose #3; You may unlock a game equipment`principle, skill, money, or lesson`; It's up to you to collect`or not collect` this new equipment
 >
 >> Principle has different level, you can **REFINE** principle to get better principle; Or keep using level 1 principle`early child conclusion` you collected;

-- Most things have recursive property.
-> Ex: Wealth, Knowledge, Ability, Social Skill

-- We reverted to reptilian brain in time of conflict;
-> Solution/Hack around by delay response`aka cool off period`;

-- Heard < Seen < Used < Understand < Improve < Trust yourself < Others trust you
-> or knowing < remembering < understanding < communicating

-- Intelligence also equilibrium of supply`often too much focus` and demand`often overlook`.

-- Decision fatigue
-> The reason for Brand, Company, Representative; If we solved/expand this humanity BOTTLENECK`reliance on computer?`, we will make great improvement.

-- When leader w strong ego, their ability is ceiling of their team.

-- We develop heuristics first, `optimize based of statistical bias`, then algorithms `framework explain all possible paths`;

 - Goal is not important, execution path is the key.
 The skill to navigate in path and understand the tradeoffs is what makes different.

-- Repetition training is most effective way to change.

-- Change your path is easier than change what your desire.
+- We develop heuristics first, `optimize based of statistical bias`, then algorithms `framework explain all possible paths`;

+- Establish goal & rule in advanced, and transparent environment.

 - 2 approaches to solution
 > Top down approach